pishoyg/coptic/README.md

 This is not a list of tasks, but more of a list of ideas that you can choose to abide by if you want to.

-1. Add unit tests.
+1. Expand the unit tests.

 1. Define a `uniqueness_tracker` type.

-1. Add hooks (pre-commits?), Makefile, or something similar, to exercise more control on the code.
-You could run unit tests, `doctoc README.md`, and also force the data to follow a certain structure.

-1. The default arguments should be set such that everything can run from the repo's root directory.
+1. Expand the use of hooks and Makefile.

 1. Do not let Python tempt you to use its built-in types instead of classes and objects.
 Don't forget about OOP!

-1. Add doc comments.
+1. Document the code.

 1. Add assertions and throw exceptions for any assumptions that you make.
 They catch a lot of bugs!
 A lot!